-Delaware law permits the formation of a form of general partnership known as a Delaware limited liability partnership (a "DLLP").
+Delaware law permits the formation of a form of general partnership known as a limited liability partnership (a DLLP).
 A DLLP is a type of general partnership in which a partner's general liability is permitted to be restricted.
-Unless otherwise agreed, a partner of a DLLP, solely by reason of being a partner of the DLLP, is not personally liable for debts of the DLLP incurred while the partnership is a DLLP, whether such debts arise in contract, tort or otherwise.
+Unless otherwise agreed, a partner of a DLLP, solely by reason of being a partner of the DLLP, is not personally liable for debts of the DLLP incurred while the partnership is a DLLP, whether such debts arise in contract, tort, or otherwise.
 The DLLP itself, of course, remains liable for its own obligations.

-In order to become a DLLP, the terms and conditions on which the general partnership is becoming a DLLP must be approved by the requisite vote, and the partnership must file a statement of qualification with the Secretary of State of the State of Delaware.
-In addition to including the name of the partnership, the address of its registered office in Delaware and the name and address of its registered agent in Delaware, a statement of qualification must also contain the number of partners of the partnership and a statement that the partnership elects to be a limited liability partnership.
-In order to remain a DLLP, the partnership must file an annual report with the Delaware Secretary of State of the State and pay a fee based on the number of partners of partners of the DLLP.
-If the DLLP has filed a statement of partnership existence, it must also pay to Delaware an annual \$200 franchise tax.
+A Delaware partnership may be formed as, or may become, a DLLP.
+In order to form a DLLP, the original partnership agreement must state that the partnership is formed as a limited liability partnership, and the partnership must file a statement of qualification with the Secretary of State.
+In order to become a DLLP, the terms and conditions on which the general partnership is becoming a DLLP must be approved by the requisite vote, and the partnership must file a statement of qualification with the Secretary of State.
+In addition to including the name of the partnership, the address of its registered office in Delaware, and the name and address of its registered agent in Delaware, a statement of qualification must also contain the number of partners of the partnership and a statement that the partnership elects to be a limited liability partnership.
+In order to remain a DLLP, the partnership must file an annual report with the Secretary of State and pay a fee based on the number of partners of the DLLP.
+If the DLLP has filed a statement of partnership existence, it must also pay to Delaware an annual \$250 franchise tax.